-Crucially, Table 2 shows that having had experiences of Non-Health Adversities goes in the opposite direction, acting as a source of Covid optimism.
-We explain this finding with interference: having gone through a bumpy life, characterized by risks related to one's occupation, poverty, or serious problems of a loved one, makes it easier to retrieve risks different from Covid.
-In line with Equation (6), this reduces the ability to simulate Covid deaths, fostering optimism.
+Consistent with Table 1 and with Proposition 2, experiencing non-Covid "Health Adversities" boosts pessimism.
+Crucially, and also consistent with our model, experiencing "Non Health Adversities" goes in the opposite direction, acting as a source of Covid optimism.
+In our model, this is due to interference: having gone through a bumpy life, characterized by risks related to one's occupation, poverty, or serious problems of a loved one, makes it easier to retrieve risks different from Covid.
+This reduces the ability to simulate Covid deaths, fostering optimism.